vsg-dev/vsgImGui/README.md

 # vsgImGui
-Library that intergrates VulkanSceneGraph with ImGui
+Library that integrates VulkanSceneGraph with ImGui

 ## Checking out vsgImGui